Forcing Ourselves to Take Action

 instead of with the disease.

-In our disease we were reacting to life out of a dysfunctional belief
+In our disease we were reacting to life out of a dysfunctional

-that do not work to bring us happiness, serenity, and fulfillment.
+of rules that do not work to bring us happiness, serenity, and fulfillment.

 There is no happily ever after on this plane, in these bodies.